hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

   executable: Executable,
   repeats: Repeats,
   technical_account: AccountId,
-  filter: EventFilter
+  filter: EventFilter,
+  metadata: Metadata,
 }
 ```

 #### `Action.executable`

-Here the executable is either a `Vec<Instruction>` or a WASM binary.
+The executable linked to this action, either a `Vec<Instruction>` or a WASM
+binary.

 #### `Action.repeats`